cabloy/zova/zova-docs/guide/techniques/model/api.md

 - queryKey
   - Required
   - Ensure local cache uniqueness
   - Namespaces are added automatically.
-For example, the Bean identifier of ModelTodo is `a-demo.model.todo`, then the complete queryKey is `['a-demo.model.todo', 'select']`
+For example, the Bean identifier of ModelTodo is `demo-basic.model.todo`, then the complete queryKey is `['demo-basic.model.todo', 'select']`
 - queryFn
   - Required
   - Invoke this function at the appropriate time to fetch server data